 Where to sleep?

 In The Philippines, you can find accommodation for every budget.
 From luxury resorts with infinity pools to a basic beach hut, anything is possible.
-I found all my accommodation through Booking.
+I found all my accommodations for The Philippines on Booking.com.
 Keep in mind, not every accommodation has a hot shower or airconditioning (at least book something that has a fan, it can be really hot at night).

 The food in The Philippines is not as good as in other countries in Southeast Asia, but it’s basic and fresh.
 Expect to eat a lot of rice, chicken, and fish.
 There’s not a lot of vegetables, but you will eat a lot of fresh fruit.